-Geelani also reiterated his demand for the return back of the mortal remains of both the martyrs buried in Tihar Jail premises.
+Geelani also reiterated his demand for the return back of the mortal remains of both the martyrs buried on Tihar Jail premises.

-“It is purely a human issue but India is very reluctant to this demand thereby violating all the principles of morality and constitution and in this way its claim of largest democracy in the world is getting badly exposed,” Geelani said.
+“It is purely a human issue but India is very reluctant to this demand thereby violating all the principles of morality and constitution and in this way, its claim of the largest democracy in the world is getting badly exposed,” Geelani said.

 Geelani said Mohammad Maqbool Bhat and Mohammad Afzal Guru are heroes of the Kashmiri nation—“and we are proud of them”.